 The Supreme Court upheld the conviction of Senator Joseph R. Burton of Abilene on the charge of receiving compensation for services rendered before a federal department.
 Burton resigned on June 4, 1906, before the Senate took any action.
 Burton’s case was part of the inspiration for the series of articles titled “Treason of the Senate” that appeared in Cosmopolitan Magazine beginning in February 1906.

 A marble statue of George W. Glick, sculpted by Charles H. Niehaus, was unveiled at the U.S. Capitol, becoming Kansas’s second contribution to the National Statuary Hall Collection.
 Lawyer, farmer, and former governor of Kansas, Glick helped draft the free-state constitution that allowed for Kansas’s admission to the Union.

-Charles Curtis became Kansas's first directly-elected senator under the terms of the Seventeenth Amendment, which had been adopted on April 8, 1913.
-Curtis had previously served in the Senate from 1907 to 1913.
+Charles Curtis became Kansas's first directly elected senator under the terms of the Seventeenth Amendment, which had been adopted on April 8, 1913.
 Ironically, in the Republican primary Curtis had defeated Joseph L. Bristow of Salina, who had introduced the resolution that led to the Seventeenth Amendment.

 Arthur Capper ended his Senate career having served for 29 years, 9 months, and 30 days.
 He holds the record as Kansas's longest-serving senator.

 Robert J. Dole of Russell began his Senate career.
 Dole lost the use of his right arm from wounds sustained in Italy during World War II.